-Continuously scan the environment to detect privileged access, validate privilege by adding discovered accounts to pending queue or automatically onboard and rotate accounts and credentials based on enterprise policy
+Continuously scan the environment to detect privileged access.
+Validate privilege by adding discovered accounts to a pending queue or automatically onboard and rotate accounts and credentials based on enterprise policy.

 Organizations can’t secure what they don’t know exists.
 CyberArk provides several methods for discovering privileged accounts and credentials, including the standalone Discovery & Audit (DNA) Tool and accounts discovery functionality that comes standard with the Core Privileged Access Security Solution.
 CyberArk scans all distributed networks and discovers both local and domain accounts on Windows systems as well as SSH keys, root and other local accounts on *NIX.
 All relevant privileged account information is retrieved (e.g. dependencies, created date, etc.), and are placed in the Pending Accounts page within the CyberArk web portal.
 Administrators have the ability to set policy that establishes automatic account onboarding via REST API, among others aimed at streamlining workflow efficiency.